-- → acting in accordance with our values;
+- · acting in accordance with our values;

-- → equitable treatment for all;
+- · equitable treatment for all;

-- → acting as ambassadors of Aspen;
+- · acting as ambassadors of Aspen;

-- → business integrity;
+- business integrity;

-- → gifts, entertainment and bribery;
+- · gifts, entertainment and bribery;

-- integrity of qualitative and quantitative information;
+- · integrity of qualitative and quantitative information;

-- → protection and use of property;
+- protection and use of property;

-- → business controls;
+- business controls;

-- → confidential information;
+- confidential information;

-- → insider trading;
+- · insider trading;

-- → safety, health, quality and the environment;
+- safety, health, quality and the environment;

-- → competition law;
+- · anti-competitive behaviour;

-- → political activities;
+- · political activities;

-- → compliance;
+- · compliance;

-- → accountability; and
+- · accountability; and

-- → corporate governance.
+- · corporate governance.

 All new employees are given a copy of, and are required to sign an acceptance of, the Code of Conduct on commencement of their employment with the Group.
-The Code of Conduct is available to all employees on our intranet and is also contained in the employee handbook.
-This code is also available online.
+The Code of Conduct, which has been translated to all of the primary languages spoken by employees throughout the Group, is available to all employees on our intranet and is also contained in the employee handbook.
+This Code is also available online.